Arkhaven logo

 But in the eyes of the teacher, Brittany could do no wrong.
 She was praised.
 She was revered.
 He clapped along to the rhythm, beaming a proud smile.

-She had no talent what so ever.
-Her musical skills lacked about as much as air freshener in public toilets.
-Her magical musical device could fake a lot, but it couldn't fix what wasn’t there.
-Which was why she’d needed lute-boy with his wasted skills, Rose knew.
+She had no talent whatsoever.
+Her musical skills were about as appealing as air freshener in public toilets.
+Although her magical musical device could fake a lot, it couldn't fix what wasn’t there.
+Which was why she had needed lute-boy with his wasted talents, Rose knew.

-At the second chorus, other voices joined in, loudly belting the familiar lyrics.
+Other voices joined in on the chorus the second time around, loudly belting out the familiar lyrics.
 She couldn’t see them.
 Didn’t want to turn around to try and see them.
-She recognised enough voices.
-Even one from someone she’d thought she was on friendly basis with.
+She recognised enough voices – even one from someone she had thought she was on friendly terms with.

-This proved one thing to Rose.
-Talent may not buy one good grades in this institution, but money surely made the princess.
-Brittany’s papa had paid for a new teacher's wing, with all the latest thaumaturgic gadgets integrated into the building.
+This proved one thing to Rose, in any case: talent might not buy good grades in this institution, but money surely made the princess.
+Brittany’s papa had paid for a new teacher’s wing, with all the latest thaumaturgic gadgets integrated into the building.

 How she made it to the end of the lesson, let alone the end of the day, Rose didn’t know.
-Animal sounds had followed her through the halls wherever she went.
-If she’d ever wondered what she was missing out on, not living on campus, she was cured of that musing now.
+Animal sounds and unsubtle snickers had followed her through the halls wherever she went.
+If she ever wondered what she was missing out on, not living on campus, she was cured of that musing now.

-Standing in the tube, being tossed about in the nigh-empty carriage, she let go of the feelings of shame and unworthiness that had been heaped onto her.
+Standing in the tube, being tossed about in the nigh-empty carriage, she unleashed the feelings of shame and unworthiness that had been heaped onto her.

-On the trek from the tube to Stygian Way, she screamed into her elbow, garnering a few surprised looks of passers-by.
+On the trek from the tube to Stygian Way, she paused mid-stride and screamed into her elbow, garnering a few surprised looks from passers-by.

-Later that night, after dinner with the girls, and tea in the salon, as Rose was getting ready for bed, she thought back to the day’s events.
-The truth of it was, Rose had noticed all the people getting bullied by queen bee and her posse were the ones getting called skilled by the teachers.
-They were the ones Rose thought could actually make it as classical bards, if they would only get taught decently.
+Later that night, after dinner with the girls and tea in the salon, as Rose was getting ready for bed, she thought back to the day’s events.
+The truth of it was, Rose had noticed that all the people getting bullied by the queen bee and her sinister swarm were the students who teachers had referred to as skilled.
+They were the ones Rose thought could actually make it as classical bards, if they were only taught decently.

-Getting actually useful lessons was a hope Rose was slowly letting go off.
+Getting lessons that were actually useful was a hope Rose was slowly letting go of.

 Slowly, because she wasn’t ready to let go of her dream.